 We’ve answered some common questions below.

 We know this will be an especially difficult time for some of you, so we want to do our best to help.
 If you’ve been financially impacted by the coronavirus outbreak and you’re worried about paying your bill, please let us know.
 We’re offering eligible customers temporary financial support in addition to our existing services.
-You can find out more by visiting our help to pay page.

 If you’re medically dependent on water or you have restricted mobility, our teams can give you extra help during situations where you’ve no water supply by delivering water to you.
 If you’d like to register to receive extra support from us, you can sign up to our priority services register.

 If you’re worried about your water supply, or what might happen if your water stopped, you’ll find advice in our frequently asked questions below.

 We’re constantly monitoring the ever-changing situation and will begin to reinstate certain services and extend our call centre hours when it’s safe to do so.
 As always, we’ll take our guidance from the government and industry experts.